Permitting basics · Required Documents & Filing

 What Is a Notice of Commencement?

 A Notice of Commencement is a legal document, recorded with the county clerk, that announces the start of a construction project and identifies the owner, contractor, and lender.
-Florida requires it on most projects over a threshold value before the first inspection.
+Florida requires it on any project with a direct contract price over $2,500 (Fla.
+Stat.
+713.13, via the exemption in 713.02(5)) before the first inspection.

 The NOC matters because it establishes the chain of who's responsible for payment — it protects subcontractors' lien rights and protects the owner from paying twice.
 Once recorded, it exists physically as a barcode sticker on the permit file; there's no purely digital version in most jurisdictions, which is exactly why it trips people up.